PaulHBartley/mkproj/README.md

 Let's look at what `$ mkproj` can do for us.
 <br>
 ### Goal: Make a Python project folder.
+What do we need for this folder?
+- A Python virtual environment
+- A local git repository
+- A remote repository connected with the local repository

+Fine.

 What do we need to do for this folder?
 - Install a Python virtual environment inside the folder.
 - Initialize the folder as a git repository.
 - Connect the git repository with a remote repository.

 Having these three components in place would be a good starting point for a Python project.
-But what would be even better is if we could give our folder the extra
+But it would be even better if we could

 - An activated virtual environment
 -